Your cart is currently empty.

 For minor repairs of the shade we suggest using a translucent, archival tape such as Filmoplast P or Lineco Mending Tissue.

-Although many of our customers have enjoyed their Akari light sculptures for 30+ years, please keep in mind that as with any object made from paper, they will eventually fade and may fall apart.
-We offer replacement shades for BB1, BB2, BB3, and UF4 models only.
+Although many of our customers have enjoyed their Akari light sculptures for 30+ years, please keep in mind that as with any object made from paper, they will eventually fade and may deteriorate.
+We offer replacement shades for BB1, BB2, and BB3 models only.
 Contact us for current availability and pricing.

 All genuine Akari are stamped with the red sun and moon logo, and contemporary models also feature the “I. Noguchi” signature.
 Isamu Noguchi designed the Akari logo combining a stylized sun and crescent moon like the Japanese ideograph it is based on (明).
 Trademarked in 1955, the sun and moon logo marks all authentic Akari light sculptures.